 - Complete three client evaluations of at least 6 hours each

-The application and fee must be submitted by the recertification expiration date.
-Upon completion of the recertification requirements and payment of the recertification fee, the postpartum doula will be considered ICEA certified for another three years and will be provided with a three-year ICEA membership.
+The application and fee must be submitted by the certification expiration date.
+Upon completion of the recertification requirements and payment of the recertification fee, the postpartum doula will be considered ICEA certified for another three years and will have access to ICEA Benefits for the duration of their certification.

-ICEA will send the newly recertified educator a formal certificate via email indicating status as an ICEA Certified Postpartum Doula, ICPD.
+Within 15 business days of receipt of completed recertification application, ICEA will send the newly recertified postpartum doula a formal certificate via email indicating status as an ICEA Certified Postpartum Doula, ICPD.

 ICPDs who encounter serious difficulties during their certification period and cannot complete the recertification requirements on time may apply for an extension of the application deadline or inactive status.